Originally from Greece, Eleonora Kouneni is an up-and-coming jazz vocalist and actress based in London represented by

 During her teen and university years, she performed regularly in bars in Athens and Greek islands, as well as concerts and festivals, the most prominent of which was the

 16th Anti-Racism Festival (Athens, Greece, 2012), where she opened for legendary greek vocalists Maria Farantouri and Savina Yannatou.
 She moved to London in her early twenties to pursue a career in music, where she fell in love with jazz.
-She has since been receiving further training in music and performance and establishing herself in the London jazz scene, with a current residency at Jazz After Dark in Soho.
+She has since been receiving further training in music and performance and establishing herself in the London jazz scene, with a current residency at the Hammersmith Ram in Hammersmith.

 Her influences include Amy Winehouse, Nina Simon, Melody Gardot, Ella Fitzgerald, Sarah Vaughan, Billie Holiday and Julie London and Adele.

 Acting is an equally important passion of Eleonora's.
 Throughout school and university, she consistently landed roles

 in a multitude of theatre productions, including Midsummer Night's Dream, in her final year of university.

 With a deep-rooted love for performance and fascination with the ins and outs of the film industry, when she was given the opportunity to be part of it in London, she took it.